mundschenk-at/avatar-privacy/readme.txt

 Plugin Name: Avatar Privacy
 Plugin URI: https://code.mundschenk.at/avatar-privacy/
 Author URI: https://code.mundschenk.at/
-Tags: gravatar, avatar, privacy, bbpress
-Requires at least: 4.6
+Tags: gravatar, avatar, privacy, caching, bbpress Requires at least: 4.6
 Requires PHP: 5.6
-Tested up to: 4.9
+Tested up to: 5.0
-Stable tag: 2.0.2
+Stable tag: 2.0.3
 License: GPLv2 or later

 Enhances the privacy of your users and visitors with gravatar opt-in and local avatars.